pchapin/augusta/README.md

   Augusta generates (will eventually generate) code for the Low Level Virtual Machine (LLVM).
   Only the back-end tools from the LLVM project are needed.
 None of the front-end compilers (gcc, clang, etc) are necessary.
 Detailed instructions for installing the LLVM tools are outside the scope of this document.
-See the LLVM web site or the file Build.xml in the documentation folder for more information.
+See the LLVM website or the file Build.xml in the documentation folder for more information.

 + [GNAT](http://www.adacore.com/community) (GNAT-Community-2021)